kees-z/DuplicatiDocs/docs/01-introduction.md

 * **Compression**
 All backup data is compressed before it is encrypted and uploaded.
 Duplicati supports Zip/Deflate or 7z/LZMA2 compression.
 For performance reasons, Duplicati detects files that are compressed already and adds those as they are to the Zip or 7z archives.
 For example, media files such as mp3, jpeg or mkv files contain very well compressed data already.
 * **Online backup verification**
 Duplicati is built to work with simple storage systems.
 Many providers offer compatible storages and often at cheap prices.
-As a downside of this, some storage system might store corrupt data.
-And most people usually notice that, when they need their backup to restore files they have lost and restoring fails.
+As a downside of this, some storage systems may store corrupted data.
+Most people only notice the corruption when they attempt to restore files they have lost and restoring fails.
 To avoid that Duplicati regularly downloads a random set of backup files, restores their content and checks their integrity.
-That way you can detect problems with your online storage before you run into troubles.
+That way you can detect problems with your online storage before you run into trouble.
 * **Deduplication**
 Duplicati analyzes the content of files and stores data blocks.
 Due to that, Duplicati will find duplicate files and similar content and store this only once in the backup.
 As Duplicati analyzes the content of files it can handle situations very well if files and folders are moved or renamed.
 As the content does not change, the next backup will be tiny.
 * **Fail-safe design**
 Duplicati is designed to handle various kinds of issues: Network hiccups, interrupted backups, unavailable or corrupt storage systems.
 Even if a backup run was interrupted, it can be continued at a later time.
 Duplicati will then backup everything that was missed in the last backup.
 And even if remote files get corrupted, Duplicati can try to repair them if local data is still present or restore as much as possible.
 * **Web interface**
 Duplicati comes with a web interface.
 It can be used to configure and run backups on your local machine.
-But is also allows you to configure and run backups remotely on headless machines like a Network Attached Storage (NAS).
+But it also allows you to configure and run backups remotely on headless machines like a Network Attached Storage (NAS).
 Just install Duplicati on your NAS and configure and run it through its web interface.
 * **Command Line interface**
 We did not forget about system admins!
 Duplicati offers all functions and feature via Duplicati.Commandline.exe.
 This allows you to add backup features to your scripts or run backups in a terminal window.
 * **Meta data**